26. Nov - 06. Dec

 Director

 Mohammad Rasoulof (b.
 1972) is one of Iran’s most renowned filmmakers.
 A sociologist by training, he later studied film editing at the Sooreh University and made a number of short films in the 1990s.
-Rasoulof has made seven feature films since his debut in 2002.
+Rasoulof has made eight feature films since his debut in 2002.
 His three latest films have all won awards at the Cannes film festival.

 Original title Sheytan vojud nadarad